 5. Fostering Panel

-When your assessment is completed it will be presented to the fostering panel by your fostering advisor.
-The panel will make a recommendation to the manager of Parallel Parents and a final decision will be made about you being a foster carer.
+When your assessment is completed it will be presented to the fostering panel by your social worker.
+The panel will make a recommendation to the manager of Parallel Parents so that a final decision can be made about you becoming a foster carer.

 6. You become an approved foster carer!

 When you have been approved your fostering journey begins!
-Your fostering advisor will link with you to find the right child for you to foster.
-They will carry on training and supporting you throughout your journey and will be with you every step of the way.
+Your social worker will link with you to find the right child for you to foster.
+Your social worker will link with you to find the right child for you to foster.
+They will carry on training you and will be on hand 24/7 to support you every step of the way.